-All procedures are carried out by radiographers qualified in Nuclear Medicine, who undertake a wide range of Nuclear Medicine studies.
+All procedures are carried out by our team of expert radiographers qualified in nuclear medicine.

 If you require a Nuclear Medicine test, your GP or consultant will refer you to CCL, where you will be required to sign a permission form prior to undergoing the procedure.
 The results are reported by a team of radiologists who specialise in nuclear medicine, and are then typed up and sent to the referring consultant or GP with accompanying images.